-The lovely widow at Number Ten Dudley Crescent hopes to lead a merry life without any husband to replace the elderly one she recently buried.
+The lovely widow at No. 10 Dudley Crescent hopes to lead a merry life without any husband to replace the elderly one she recently buried.
 Yet Lady Ranford finds herself in a pickle.
-Her new butler, Finnley, is not only the most obstinate man she’s ever met, but also an enigma.
+Her new butler, Finnley, is not only the most obstinate man she’s ever met, but he’s a virile enigma.

 She’s never been lured to naughtiness with a man.
-Heaven knows, she certainly shouldn’t fantasize about the tall, dark, scowling creature who runs her household like his finely tuned pocket watch.
+Heaven knows, she certainly shouldn’t fantasize about the tall, dark, scowling creature who runs her household like a finely tuned clock.

 But she can’t help herself.
 She needs to taste him—or dismiss him.

 Finnley, poor fellow, has a few risqué dreams of his own about how he’d like to handle the delectable widow.
 Alone in his rooms, he resolves to deny how her humor riddles his mind and how her beauty steals his breath away.